Meditation is a gateway into the inner discovery of you... the I Am within. It is the way toawareness of your highest creative self.

 Turning off the chattering mind, accepting the conditioned illusion of our three dimensional life, becoming aware of the divine nature of the self should all be the benefits of a good meditative practice.

-And check out this book - Under The Oak -Musings and Meditations.
+Check out this book - Under The Oak -Musings and Meditations.

 Do you have some great ideas on how to stop the chatter?